 We are dynamic, bioenergetic systems with spiritual, mental, emotional, and physical components.
 At our foundation, energy sustains us all.
 The interplay of this vital force is referred to as ‘energy economics’ within the holistic healing field.
 Like monetary economics, tracking the production, distribution, and consumption of energy is important.

 To live life well, it helps to look at our vital energy in units or as a currency in a bank account.
 Daily, we do things to accrue interest and build our vital force.
-Likewise, we exert ourselves depleting our energy like spending money.
+Likewise, we exert ourselves depleting our energy as we do when spending money.
 The key is to maintain a positive balance.
-When our account is high, we feel vital, charged, capable of anything.
-When our energy account is low, we feel drained, sluggish, and experience signs of system breakdown or sickness.
+When our energy account is high, we feel vital, charged, capable of anything.
+When our energy is low, we feel drained, sluggish, and experience signs of system breakdown, exhaustion, or sickness.

 There are a number of areas to invest our attention for acquiring energy.
-Below, they are outlined in a three-tier system.
+Below, they are outlined in three-tiers.

 The third-tier of our energy exchange takes place within us.
 Our psychological mode can either exponentially empower us or drain us.
 The reactivity of an undisciplined mind along with unrestrained desire and imbalanced emotions is by far the quickest ways to lose energetic capital.
 A practice of mindfulness and meditation is the key to effective investing.
 This skill helps us to curb the reactivity of our minds and emotions and to tap into the infinite energy of the supernatural.
 This is how we earn compound interest in our bank account of vitality.

-For sake of brevity, this article focuses on the second-tier of our energy withdrawals.
-Our second-tier energy expenditures fall into three categories: people, places, and things.
+For sake of brevity, this article focuses on the second-tier as mentioned above.
+However, the first tier losses come from excessive childbirths and menstruation for women and semen loss for men.
+As for the inner domain or third tier, mindfulness is still key.
+Our second-tier expenditures fall into three categories: people, places, and things.

-Regarding places, attractions that have crazy activity, intense lights, excessive noise and the like are energy vacuums.
+Regarding places, attractions that have crazy activity, intense lights, excessive noise and the like are energy vacuums with zero ROI.
 They just suck our force right out.
 A short drive down the Las Vegas strip or a trip through Times Square can attest.
-It is simply sensory overload.
+It is a sensory overload.
 Our energy gets pulled, extracted, and sucked out of us as our attention chases the next shiny object…until we are low on energy, tired, and need food or sleep.
 A day at a theme park is a great example; once home, everyone feels whooped.

 On the other hand, certain people, places, and things can boost us.